Instructors at the Alexandra Centre have a wide variety of teaching and writing experience,

 Rosemary Nixon is a pre-eminent short story writer, novelist, free-lance editor, and creative writing teacher presently working on her fifth book.
 Her books have been a Nunatak Fiction imprint, winner of the Howard O’Hagan Award, shortlisted for the Georges Bugnet Award, nominated for the Frank O’Conner International Short Story Collection Award, and the North American Forewords IndieFab Award and long-listed for the ReLit Award.
-Rosemary has her Masters of Fine Arts in Creative Writing from UBC.
+Rosemary has her MFA in Creative Writing from UBC.
 She has served as writer-in-residence at universities and libraries across Canada and judged numerous literary competitions.
 She is an editor at Freehand Books.

 Olyn Ozbick’s fiction has been shortlisted for a CBC Short Story Prize, and published in anthologies, audio and online in the US, Canada, and the UK.
 A former journalist, magazine editor and publisher, she is the recipient of 5 International Association of Business Communicators Awards, an International Graphis Design Annual Award, and 3 Hygeia Awards.
 Her nonfiction is widely published.
 She teaches fiction and non-fiction writing at The Alexandra Writers Centre and has taught Journalism at Mount Royal University.
 She loves the outdoors, and is an adventurer and traveler.